Geek4IT/Geek4IT.github.io/content/books/2014-2-29-Don't-Make-Me-Think.md

 ##Key Points

-¡°Don¡¯t make me think¡± refers to the idea that when a web site makes you stop and think about what you¡¯re doing, it¡¯s making your life harder, and perhaps isn¡¯t designed as well as it could be.
+??Don??t make me think?? refers to the idea that when a web site makes you stop and think about what you??re doing, it??s making your life harder, and perhaps isn??t designed as well as it could be.

 ##Chapter highlights